ketchuponpizza/proposal-example/README.md

 # proposal-example

-this is my project im going to make a square
+My project is going to be a dating website based on your levels of antisocialism.